xplayer9/springSecurity/README.md

 - Override doFilterInternal
 - JWT was saved in cookie, so try to retrieve JWT from cookie
 - Check and validate JWT
-- if all valid, use SecurityContextHolder.getContext().setAuthentication() to authenticate
+- if all valid, use SecurityContextHolder.getContext().setAuthentication() to authenticate request

 ```Java
 @Component